-- 55. Planning an audit involves a number of closely related procedures which include: - Establishing the overall audit strategy for the audit. - Developing and documenting an audit plan in order to reduce audit risk and compliance engagement risk to an acceptably low level. - Updating the audit strategy and the audit plan during the course of the audit. - Planning the nature, timing and extent of direction and supervision of engagement team members and review of their work. - 56.
-The auditor plans the financial audit and compliance engagement so that they may be conducted in an effective manner in order to reduce audit risk and compliance engagement risk to an acceptably low level. - 57.
-Adequate planning may: - Ensure appropriate attention to important areas of the audit engagement. - Identify potential problems on a timely basis. - Assist in the proper organisation and management of the audit engagement in order for it to be performed in an effective manner. - Assist the auditor in assigning work properly to audit team members, and facilitates the direction, supervision and review of the team's work. - Assist, where applicable, in the coordination of work performed by other auditors, actuaries and experts.

-- 58. The nature, timing and extent of planning activities will vary according to: - The size and complexity of the SMSF. - Whether the SMSF was a complying fund in prior years. - Whether the SMSF is a defined benefit or accumulation fund. - The level of trustee involvement and knowledge of the operations of the SMSF. - Whether the SMSF is self-administered or administered by a third party service organisation. - The nature and range of investments held and whether they are internally or externally managed. - The availability of service auditor's reports for services provided by service organisations. - Whether the employer-sponsor is also a client of the firm preparing the accounts or the auditor. - The potential and any known previous compliance issues. - The auditor's previous experience, if any, with the SMSF. - The due date for lodgement of the SMSF's Annual Return to the ATO. - 59.
+- Developing and documenting an audit plan in order to reduce audit risk and compliance engagement risk to an acceptably low level. - Updating the audit strategy and the audit plan during the course of the audit. - Planning the nature, timing and extent of direction and supervision of engagement team members and review of their work. - 57.
+The auditor plans the financial audit and compliance engagement so that they may be conducted in an effective manner in order to reduce audit risk and compliance engagement risk to an acceptably low level. - 58.
+Adequate planning may: - Ensure appropriate attention to important areas of the audit engagement. - Identify potential problems on a timely basis. - Assist in the proper organisation and management of the audit engagement in order for it to be performed in an effective manner. - Assist the auditor in assigning work properly to audit team members, and facilitates the direction, supervision and review of the team's work. - Assist, where applicable, in the coordination of work performed by other auditors, actuaries and experts. - 59.
+The nature, timing and extent of planning activities will vary according to: - The size, structure and complexity of the SMSF. - Whether the SMSF contravened the SISA or SISR in prior years. - Whether the SMSF is a defined benefit or accumulation fund. - The level of trustee involvement and knowledge of the operations of the SMSF. - Whether the SMSF is self-administered or administered by a third party service organisation. - The nature and range of investments held and whether the SMSF uses the services of an advisor for investment advice. - The availability of service auditor's reports for services provided by service organisations. - Whether the employer-sponsor is also a client of the firm preparing the accounts or the auditor. - The auditor's previous experience, if any, with the SMSF. - The due date for lodgement of the SMSF's Annual Return to the ATO. - 60.
 Annual review of the audit plan is necessary to ensure that it is updated to reflect the current circumstances of the SMSF and any changes in legislation that may affect the SMSF.